makovalab-psu/DiscoverY/README.md

 A typical run of DiscoverY looks like this.

 	python discoverY.py --female_bloom --mode female+male

 DiscoverY accepts the following parameters.

 	python discoverY.py [--help]

 - --help: print usage information.

-- --female_bloom

-- --female_kmers_set

-- --kmers_size

-- --mode
+- --female_bloom: pass in option if an existing bloom filter will be used.
+If this option is not passed in, a bloom filter will be created by k-mering the female reference (data/female.fasta).

+- --female_kmers_set: pass in option if a bloom filter should be created from the female_kmers file

+- --kmers_size: sets k-mer size

+- --mode: set to female_only or female+male

-The output of DiscoverY is an annotated file with : ```proportion_annotated_contigs.fastq``` in which the fasta headers have information about the proportion shared with female.
+The output of DiscoverY is an annotated file: ```proportion_annotated_contigs.fasta``` in which the fasta headers have information about the proportion shared with female and estimated depth of coverage.

+The fasta file will be annotated like the following in the female_only mode:

+`>record_id length_of_contig proportion_shared_with_female`

+And in female+male mode:

+`>record_id length_of_contig proportion_shared_with_female median_k-mer_abundance`

 ### DiscoverY in 'best' mode
-To run DiscoverY in 'best' mode, the jupyter notebook classifier.ipynb in the classifier folder may be used, as follows :
+If the user has a labeled dataset, Discover Y can be run in 'best' mode after obtaining the annotated male contigs.
+The jupyter notebook classifier.ipynb in the classifier folder may be used, as follows:

         cd classifier
         jupyter notebook classifier.ipynb